Schauder estimate for the boundary diffusion equaiton: Applications

 \end{thm}

-Furthermore, by the Schauder type estimate of the linear equation \eqref{eq:boundary diffusion}, one also obtains short time existence result for non-linear boundary diffusion problem which generates the problem \eqref{eq:nonlinear boundary diffusion}-\eqref{eq: boundary diffusion initial condition u_0} by scaling on the time variable, see (13)-(14) of \cite{2024JXY}, with non-homogeneous boundary term $f$.
+Furthermore, by the Schauder type estimate of the linear equation \eqref{eq:boundary diffusion}, we also obtain short time existence of $C^{1+\alpha}$-type CIE solution for the non-linear boundary diffusion problem which generates the problem \eqref{eq:nonlinear boundary diffusion}-\eqref{eq: boundary diffusion initial condition u_0} by scaling on the time variable, see (13)-(14) of \cite{2024JXY}, with non-homogeneous boundary term $f$.
 It is formulated as